Miletus: Fall of Miletus

 During the collapse of Bronze Age civilization, Miletus was burnt again, presumably by the Sea Peoples.

 Dark Age

 Mythographers told that Neleus, a son of Codrus the last King of Athens, had come to Miletus after the "Return of the Heraclids" (so, during the Greek Dark Ages).
-The Ionians killed the men of Miletus and married their widows.
+A heroon for Neleus was allegedly located outside of the city wall of Roman Miletus, which probably marks the former city center contemporary to Neleus.
+The Ionians killed the men of Miletus and married their Carian widows.
 This is the mythical commencement of the enduring alliance between Athens and Miletus, which played an important role in the subsequent Persian Wars.

 Archaic period

 The city of Miletus became one of the twelve Ionian city-states of Asia Minor to form the Ionian League.

 Miletus was one of the cities involved in the Lelantine War of the 8th century BC.

 Ties with Megara

 Miletus is known to have early ties with Megara in Greece.
 According to some scholars, these two cities had built up a "colonisation alliance".
 In the 7th/6th century BC they acted in accordance with each other.

 Both cities acted under the leadership and sanction of an Apollo oracle.
 Megara cooperated with that of Delphi.
 Miletus had her own oracle of Apollo Didymeus Milesios in Didyma.
 Also, there are many parallels in the political organisation of both cities.

 According to Pausanias, the Megarians said that their town owed its origin to Car, the son of Phoroneus, who built the city citadel called 'Caria'.
 This 'Car of Megara' may or may not be one and the same as the 'Car of the Carians', also known as Car (King of Caria).

 In the late 7th century BC, the tyrant Thrasybulus preserved the independence of Miletus during a 12-year war fought against the Lydian Empire.
 Thrasybulus was an ally of the famous Corinthian tyrant Periander.

 Miletus was an important center of philosophy and science, producing such men as Thales, Anaximander and Anaximenes.
 Referring to this period, religious studies professor F. E. Peters described pan-deism as "the legacy of the Milesians".
+As well as being a philosopher, Thales was also suggested to have initiated the famous grid plan of the city.
+An archaic orthogonal street system at Miletus has been confirmed by archaeological survey, but this system would not cover the entire urban center of Miletus until the classical period.

-By the 6th century BC, Miletus had earned a maritime empire with many colonies, but brushed up against powerful Lydia at home, and the tyrant Polycrates of its neighbor to the west, Samos.
+By the 6th century BC, Miletus had earned a maritime empire with many colonies, mainly scattered around the Black Sea.
+Miletus and its numerous colonies were culturally tied by, for example, the cult of Aphrodite, a deity associated with seafaring in the cultural context of Miletus.
+However, its maritime hegemony declined as a result of the Persian occupation in the early fourth century BC, and the vacuum of power was later filled by Athens.